Netley to Botley walk

 - 200 metres down this path, turn right on a tarmac road, your direction 235°, past No. 4 Taylor Cottage on your left-hand side.
 In 90 metres you come to a road junction, with a notice board with a map of the Royal Victoria Park 10 metres ahead of you, slightly right.
 Here, turn left for 15 metres then turn right on a surfaced road, by a "Police and Residents Only" sign, your direction 165°.
 In 120 metres, where the road swings to the right, keep ahead passing between two wooden posts on to a surfaced path, your direction 205°, with the tower of Netley Chapel visible ahead to the south.
 In 70 metres, go through a wooden barrier and turn left on a tarmac road, your direction 145°.
 The road swings to the right and in 60 metres, take a right fork on to another road.

-- In 80 metres, enter the park proper, with the Cedar Tea Room (open Summer 10-5, April to September; Winter 10-4, October to March) a YMCA (which opened in 1940) and toilets on your right-hand side.
+- In 80 metres, enter the park proper, with the Cedar Tea Room (open Summer 10-5, April to September; Winter 10-4, October to March) a YMCA (which opened in 1940) and toilets on your right-hand side (But NOTE: Tea room and WCs CLOSED for refurbishment summer 2021).
 Head for the chapel, due south, on a surfaced path with a miniature railway track running parallel to your path on your left.
 In 100 metres cross a road and keep ahead, now over grass, and in 200 metres you come to the Netley Chapel, now The Heritage Visitor Centre.

 - On the way, you will in due course see ways up into the trees that border the shore, and you can follow paths there (including ‘Hamble Valley’ and ‘Strawberry Trail’) which run parallel to and above the beach, if you so prefer.